bilboque/MOOVIE_RECOMMENDER/checkpoint1/functional_needs.md

 # Functional needs

-* Users can manipulate their watchlists
-* Users can create watchlists
+* Manipulate watchlists:
-* Users can add movies to their watchlist
+    * ability to add movies to watchlist
-* Users can remove movies from their watchlist
+    * ability to remove movies from watchlist
+    * ability to view the contents of the watchlist

+* Create watchlists:
+    * a user must be able to create a new watchlist

+* User profile:
-* Users can create a user profile
+    * a user must be able to create a new user profile

-* Users can search for a movie
+* Search for a movie:
-* Users can search for a movie with actor
+    * a user must be able to search for a movie
-* Users can search for a movie with category
+    * a user must be able to search for a movie using filters like actor, category or date

-* Users can search for a movie with date
+* View movie details:
-* Users can view movie details
+    * a user must be able to view a movie's details

+* Adding a review:
-* Users can add a review for a movie
+    * a user must be able to add a review for a movie

+* Movie recommendations:
-* Users can get movie recommendations
+    * a user must get movie recommendations based on user preferences or past activity

-* Administrators can add a movie to the database
+* Manipulating the database:
-* Administrators can remove a movie from the database
+    * an administrator must be able to add or remove movie entries from the database

 # Non-Functional needs